-The number of Queensland independent schools receiving funding to support students with disability stands at 196 representing close to 90% of all independent schools in the state.
+The number of Queensland independent schools receiving funding to support students with disability stands at 193 representing almost 85% of all independent schools in the state.

 More than 300 students attend four independent Special education schools.
-All four of these Special education schools offer both primary and secondary schooling.

 Students with disability are verified under an Education Adjustment Program and are eligible for government funding and assistance.